15 Digital Transformation Mistakes to Avoid

 Be open for scaling up and never set a date for completing your digital transformation program.
 It is a continuous process and requires continuous enhancements to beat the cut-throat competition.
 So, if you plan for a deadline, have dates for interim goals rather than having a finite date for completion because it practically won’t happen.

-#8: Don’t forget to involve IT in your DX program
+#8: Don’t forget to involve IT in your Digital Transformation program

-Involving your IT team in the DX kickoff meetings can really boost the success of your business reinvention.
+Involving your IT team in the digital transformation kickoff meetings can really boost the success of your business reinvention.
 As IT understands your customers, employees, and software everyone is comfortable with, they can help a lot during the budget and digital planning, and implementation part.

 #9: Don’t try to fix everything